wibus-wee/PhotosProcessor/README.md

 ## Contributing

+> [!IMPORTANT]
-> NOTE: Contributions are **not yet accepted**, because the project is still in the early stages of development and I am not ready to accept contributions.
+> Contributions are **not yet accepted**, because the project is still in the early stages of development and I am not ready to accept contributions.
 If you have any ideas or suggestions, please feel free to open an issue or pull request.
 But anyways, **thank you for your support and interest in this project ❤️.**

+---

+> [!NOTE]
+> It is the first Swift project I have ever developed, so it may not be very good.
+I still have a lot to learn.
+If you have any suggestions, please feel free to open an issue or pull request.
+Thank you very much!

 ## References